prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/unit_testing.rst

   :class:`~prompt_toolkit.input.win32_pipe.Win32PipeInput` depending on the platform.
 - For the output, we want a :class:`~prompt_toolkit.output.DummyOutput`.
-This is an output device that doesn't render anything. we don't want to render anything to `sys.stdout` in the unit tests.
+This is an output device that doesn't render anything.
+We don't want to render anything to `sys.stdout` in the unit tests.

 .. note::